BaihlUp/testCaseWaf/README.md

 # testCaseWaf
-test case tool for waf
+testCaseWaf is a tool for waf to test case.